 Following Cartwright et al. (2013), for the economic analysis of benefits, minimum values per standard measure were used where estimated benefits/hectare or benefits/cubic metre estimated the benefit of the broad interventions to the beneficiaries .
 Furthermore, the benefits of each broad intervention were discounted based on frequency of times the intervention is called on to mitigate a climate related disaster and the effectiveness of those implementing the initiative.
 Benefits were then calculated using expert opinions to formulate human beneficiary equivalents (HBE).
-To derive the HBEs, benefiting from a particular project strategy, the product of the number of people benefiting, the frequency with which those people benefited and the extent of the benefit was classified as "lifesaving", "significant", "moderate" or "small" improvements in their well-being, and weighted in accordance with perspectives from key informants who derived weights differentiated by intervention.
+To derive the HBEs, benefiting from a particular project strategy, the product of the number of people benefiting, the frequency with which those people benefited and the extent of the benefit that was imparted on different subsets of those people benefiting were considered.
+The extent of benefit was classified as "lifesaving", "significant", "moderate" or "small" improvements in their well-being, and weighted in accordance with perspectives from key informants who derived weights differentiated by intervention.
 The HBE was calculated by multiplying the weights by the number of benefiting people and the frequency with which they benefited.
 The HBE was further multiplied by national GDP/capita to get an estimate of the avoided cost based on the HBE beneficiation.